Astronomy vs. Astrology is Like Asking Science vs. Faith – Which is Which?

 History abounds with famous astronomers whose work changed humanity.
 Copernicus proved the Earth orbits the sun, Newton unlocked the secrets of gravity, and Einstein discovered relativity.

-These critical works in astronomy helped us understand our place in the universe and helped us get to the moon.
+These critical works in astronomy helped us understand our place in the universe and propelled us to the moon.
 Current astronomers are looking for signs of life in the vast expanse of space and unraveling the origins of the universe.
-If we ever master interstellar travel, it will be because of the astronomers working diligently in their fields to learn how.

 Astrology